 Header always merge Vary "Origin" env=ORIGIN_ALLOWED

-# Enable only when cookies or HTTP authentication are required.
+# Enable only when the browser must send cookies or HTTP auth.

 # Header always set Access-Control-Allow-Credentials "true" env=ORIGIN_ALLOWED

-# Expose custom response headers to browser JavaScript when needed.
+# Expose non-simple response headers to browser JavaScript when needed.

 # Header always set Access-Control-Expose-Headers "Content-Length, Content-Range" env=ORIGIN_ALLOWED